Preparing for Government Audits: 5 Best Practices

 - Review Prior Year Audit Results – Review findings and recommendations from the prior year to ensure that your agency has implemented corrective actions to address these items.
 This review should incorporate all agency-wide reports like examinations, reviews and performance audits plus results from Performance and Accountability reports (PARs) and Agency Financial reports (AFR’s).
 If any of the prior year audit findings and recommendations have not been completed, begin drafting and implementing a Corrective Action Plan immediately.

-- Review Prior Year PBC Lists – A review of the prior year’s Prepared by Client (PBC) list (i.e. the auditor requests) is helpful to refamiliarize yourself with the nature of items requested.
+- Review Prior Year PBC List and Requests for Audits – A review of the prior year’s Prepared by Client (PBC) list (i.e. the auditor requests) is helpful to refamiliarize yourself with the nature of items requested.
 Many items will be requested year-after-year, with updates as appropriate.
+Additionally, a review of the prior year’s list of audits requested by management helpful to familiarize yourself with the nature of audits that will be performed.

 - Identify your Audit Liaison – Identification of one individual responsible for coordination with the auditors can be extremely beneficial.
 With a full view of the audit requests, the liaison helps efficiently delegate responsibilities to those best suited to respond, eliminates duplications of effort, ensures the accuracy of documentation being provided, and reduces miscommunication between all parties.
 Using an audit liaison will help your agency keep track of audit requests and keep the audit moving along smoothly.